 Wrestling is a challenging sport that requires physical strength, technical prowess, anaerobic endurance and mental fortitude.
-An effective training program for a high school wrestler must expand the limits of these four areas in an individual in a safe and effective manner.
-In the words of wrestling and coaching icon Dan Gable, “Wrestling has no shortcuts, especially when it comes to practice.”
+An effective personal training program for a high school wrestler must expand the limits of these four areas in an individual in a safe and effective manner.
+In the words of wrestling and coaching icon Dan Gable, “Wrestling has no shortcuts, especially when it comes to practicing.”

 Video of the Day

 Cardio training should include a regular mix of endurance conditioning and explosive conditioning.
-Endurance training includes running for 30 minutes or more and explosive conditioning consists of sprints and high intensity interval training.
-Running should be included in every practice and times continually improved upon to build the kind of endurance needed to excel at the sport.
+Endurance training includes running for 30 minutes or more and explosive conditioning consists of sprints and high-intensity interval training.
+Running should be included frequently with an emphasis on increased distance or increased pace to continually improve endurance needed to excel at the sport.

 No wrestling training program is complete without time spent on the mat.
 Gable recommends a portion of the wrestler’s daily mat time be spent on drills to build muscle memory.
 Trainers should provide motivation and clear explanation of each drill, demonstrating proper execution when possible.
 Gable recommends breaking down the skill or drill being taught into several small parts, teaching each part separately, then putting it all together.

 Drills may include gymnastic movements and tumbling; pummeling drills; sumo drills; stance, motion and penetration drills; takedown machine drills; riding and pinning drills; execution and throwing drills.

 Trainers should pay close attention to high school wrestlers' diets as they play a crucial role in aiding energy, endurance, muscle building and recovery.
 Concerns are often raised about high school wrestlers cutting weight drastically and subsequently suffering from poor nutrition.
 A consistently healthy diet can limit the extent of weight cutting needed.